Alluxio/alluxio-py/tests/README.md

 In each iteration, 2 python processes are run concurrently.
 Each python process reads the same file /alluxio-py-test/test.txt from Alluxio, and writes the file to local directory /tmp/alluxio-py-test.
-Process 0 writes the file to /tmp/alluxio-py-test/process_0.
+For example, during the first iteration, process 0 writes the file to /tmp/alluxio-py-test/iteration_0/process_0;
-Process 1 writes the file to /tmp/alluxio-py-test/process_1.
+process 1 writes the file to /tmp/alluxio-py-test/iteration_0/process_1.

 ```bash
 ./parallel_read.py \